-5.3 Poverty and development
+5.2 Poverty and development

-5.3 Poverty and development General Objectives 1 Understand the • define poverty .3 Poverty and d evelopment General Objectives Detailed Content Understand the concepts of poverty and development define poverty define the concepts of development, economic development and sustainable development understand both the negative and positive aspects of developments understand the Millennium Development Goals, their targets and indicators for monitoring progress and to take into account any reviews by the United Nations of the Millennium Development Goals 2 Measure levels of poverty and development measure levels of poverty and development using different indicators such as: GNP and GDP per person, GNI, HDI, life expectancy, health data, education data, use of energy resources per person, production, employment and employment structure (primary, secondary, tertiary employment) and female participation explain why indicators vary and why some are more useful than others explain why some aspects of development are difficult or impossible to measure, such as justice and freedom 3 Identify patterns of development and characteristics of countries at different levels of development describe the broad global patterns of development describe the characteristics of countries at different levels of development: for example, low, middle and high income countries, Newly Industrialised Countries/Economies (NICs/NIEs), industrialised/non-industrialised countries 4 Analyse social and health issues in relation to poverty and development understand the concept of basic needs for human life such as: enough food, clean water, housing, health care, education understand the importance of education in improving living standards describe and analyse social and health issues facing low and middle income countries: nutrition, clean water supply, good sanitation, health and medical care, disease and the spread of HIV/AIDS and other pandemics understand the basic developmental needs of low income and middle income countries recognise the role of women in development understand how traditional lifestyles, in equality, discrimination, deprivation and ethnic/cultural issues affect development and the alleviation of poverty discuss the reasons for and possible strategies to reduce inequality, discrimination and deprivation
+General Objectives Detailed Content Understand the concepts of poverty and development define poverty define the concepts of development, economic development and sustainable development understand both the negative and positive aspects of developments understand the Millennium Development Goals, their targets and indicators for monitoring progress and to take into account any reviews by the United Nations of the Millennium Development Goals Measure levels of poverty and development measure levels of poverty and development using different indicators such as: GNP and GDP per person, GNI, HDI, life expectancy, health data, education data, use of energy resources per person, production, employment and employment structure (primary, secondary, tertiary employment) and female participation explain why indicators vary and why some are more useful than others explain why some aspects of development are difficult or impossible to measure, such as justice and freedom 3.
+Identify patterns of development and characteristics of countries at different levels of development describe the broad global patterns of development describe the characteristics of countries at different levels of development: for example, low, middle and high income countries, Newly Industrialised Countries/Economies (NICs/NIEs), industrialised/non-industrialised countries 4.
+Analyse social and health issues in relation to poverty and development understand the concept of basic needs for human life such as: enough food, clean water, housing, health care, education understand the importance of education in improving living standards describe and analyse social and health issues facing low and middle income countries: nutrition, clean water supply, good sanitation, health and medical care, disease and the spread of HIV/AIDS and other pandemics understand the basic developmental needs of low income and middle income countries recognise the role of women in development understand how traditional lifestyles, in equality, discrimination, deprivation and ethnic/cultural issues affect development and the alleviation of poverty discuss the reasons for and possible strategies to reduce inequality, discrimination and deprivation

-5 Describe, explain and analyse how political issues affect poverty and development

-- understand the concept of human rights - www.PapaCambridge.com understand the roles of the different institutions of government and the functions of the legislature, the executive and the judiciary - recognise that political systems control the distribution of resources - understand how different political systems operate: capitalist; socialist; mixed economies; democracies; dictatorships - explain how political actions can promote or restrict development - understand the need to combat corruption - understand the need for international co-operation to solve global issues
+General Objectives Detailed Content 5.
+Describe, explain and analyse how political issues affect poverty and development understand the concept of human rights understand the roles of the different institutions of government and the functions of the legislature, the executive and the judiciary recognise that political systems control the distribution of resources understand how different political systems operate: capitalist; socialist; mixed economies; democracies; dictatorships explain how political actions can promote or restrict development understand the need to combat corruption understand the need for international co-operation to solve global issues

-5.4 Industrial development, trade and globalisation
+5.3 Industrial development, trade and globalisation